-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Be sure to read Section 4, Your cost for covered services, for valuable information about how costsharing works.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Be sure to read Section 4, Your cost for covered services, for valuable information about how cost-sharing works.
 Also read Section 9, about coordinating benefits with other coverage, including with Medicare. - We will provide medical review criteria or reasons for treatment plan denials to enrollees, members or providers upon request or as otherwise required. - OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
-OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another. - To be eligible to receive these benefits, you must obtain a treatment plan and follow the network authorization process. - YOU MUST GET PRIOR AUTHORIZATION FOR SOME MENTAL HEALTH AND SUBSTANCE USE DISORDER PROCEDURES, INCLUDING ELECTIVE HOSPITAL STAYS, INTENSIVE OUTPATIENT PROGRAM TREATMENT, ELECTROCONVULSIVE THERAPY, AND PSYCHOLOGICAL AND NEUROPSYCHOLOGICAL TESTING.
-Please refer to Section 3, How you get care, to be sure which services require prior authorization.
+OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another. - To be eligible to receive these benefits, you must obtain a treatment plan and follow the network authorization process. - YOUR PHYSICIAN MUST GET PRECERTIFICATION FOR HOSPITAL STAYS.

-• • Benefit Description You pay Professional services High Option When part of a treatment plan we approve, we cover professional services by licensed professional mental health and substance use disorder treatment practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists.
+Benefit Description You pay Professional services High Option When part of a treatment plan we approve, we cover professional services by licensed professional mental health and substance use disorder treatment practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists.
 Your cost-sharing responsibilities are no greater than for other illnesses or conditions.
 Diagnosis and treatment of psychiatric conditions, mental illness, or mental disorders.
-Services include: \$10 per visit Diagnostic evaluation Crisis intervention and stabilization for acute episodes Medication evaluation and management (pharmacotherapy) • Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment Treatment and counseling (including individual or group therapy visits) Diagnosis and treatment of alcoholism and drug use, including detoxification, treatment and counseling Professional charges for intensive outpatient treatment in a provider's office or other professional setting Electroconvulsive therapy Note: Prior authorization is required for intensive outpatient program treatment, electroconvulsive therapy treatment, and psychological and neuropsychological testing.
+Services include: \$10 per visit Diagnostic evaluation Crisis intervention and stabilization for acute episodes Medication evaluation and management (pharmacotherapy) • Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment Treatment and counseling (including individual or group therapy visits) Diagnosis and treatment of substance use disorders, including detoxification, treatment and counseling Professional charges for intensive outpatient treatment in a provider's office or other professional setting Electroconvulsive therapy Note: Prior authorization is required for intensive outpatient program treatment, electroconvulsive therapy treatment, and psychological and neuropsychological testing.
 Not covered: All charges